CodeBear801/tech_summary/tech-summary/tools/kafka/kafka_stream_dsl_notes.md

     }
   );
 ```
-Question: why here is List, could it be ArrayList<KeyValue<String, Integer>>, can it also be covert to KStream<String, Integer>?
+Question: why here use LinkedList, could it be ArrayList<KeyValue<String, Integer>>, can it also be covert to KStream<String, Integer>?

 ### flatMapValues
 **flatMapValues is preferable to flatMap because it will not cause data re-partitioning.
 However, you cannot modify the key or key type like flatMap does.**